cicovic-andrija/risc-runtime/README.md

 ## Specification

-Read the full specification of the project, in Serbian: [ETF_SS](./doc/pdf/doc.pdf) The specification also contains detailed explanation of the solution.
+Read the full specification of the project, in Serbian: [ETF_SS](./doc/pdf/doc.pdf)

+The specification also contains detailed explanation of the solution.

-## Quick installation
+## Quick build

-In order to compile and install the entire toolchain, execute the following commands:
+In order to compile the entire toolchain, execute the following commands:

 ```
 $ git clone https://github.com/cicovic-andrija/virtual-risc-runtime.git